bsloan666/urban/README.md

 the Shuffle button while they should be focusing on work, family or sleep.

-For a good chukle, have a llok at favorites.txt for some of this app's more fortuitous outcomes.
+For a good chukle, have a look at favorites.txt for some of this app's more fortuitous outcomes.

 -B. Sloan